benjamincanac/nuxt-nation/slides.md

 [click] We've also integrated the Nuxt Devtools to give you a better developer experience.
 You can now preview and edit the Nuxt UI components props in the devtools and copy the generated code in your app once you're done.

-[click] And we took TypeScript to the next level with full auto-completion for component props based on your theme, intelligent suggestions for your app.config.ts theme configuration and improved type inference for slots and events with generic based components.
+[click] We took TypeScript to the next level with full auto-completion for component props based on your theme, intelligent suggestions for your app.config.ts theme configuration and improved type inference for slots and events with generic based components.

+[click] We've also made sure to cover all components with tests to ensure stability and reliability.
+We have more than 900 tests for Nuxt and for Vue.
 -->

 ---